Unipotent linear suspensions of free groups: Background on trees and graphs of groups

-\begin{lem} If $\Phi$ is of linear growth, for every edge $e$, the loop $\ell_{e}$ is a Nielsen path (i.e. concatenation of indecomposable Nielsen paths and edges fixed by $f_\flat$ (or in other words, in $Y'_0$, i.e. with trivial loop $\ell_e$). \end{lem} \begin{proof} Indeed, assume that for an edge $\varepsilon$, the loop $\ell_{\varepsilon}$ is not preserved by $f_\flat$.
+\begin{proof} Assume that for an edge $\varepsilon$, the loop $\ell_{\varepsilon}$ is not preserved by $f_\flat$.
 Since all periodic paths under $f_\flat$ have period $1$ (hence are Nielsen in our notations), the iterates of $f_\flat$ on $\varepsilon$ grow at least quadratically, and the eigenray is reduced.
 Consider $\sigma$ a circuit defining a conjugacy class of $F$ that is not in any proper free factor.
 Then all the images $f_\flat^k (\sigma)$ must contain all edges of $Y$, hence $\varepsilon$, in particular.
 Choose $k= k_\sigma$ as provided by the completely split train track theorem, and decompose $f_\flat^k (\sigma)$ as above

 Let $i_0$ be such that $\varepsilon \in \sigma_{i_0}$.

 Since $\varepsilon$ is of quadratic growth, by \cite[Lemma 2.16]{macura_detour_2002}, it cannot be in an indecomposable Nielsen path, nor in an exceptional path (if it was in $e\ell_e^k\bar e'$, with $e'$ linear, it is different from $e'$, hence is in $e\ell_e^k\bar e$ as well, and the former remark applies).